dianedouglas/cameron_bakery/sites/all/themes/zen/STARTERKIT/README.txt

  2. Setup the basic information for your sub-theme.

-    In your new sub-theme folder, rename the STARTERKIT.info.txt file to include the name of your new sub-theme and remove the ".txt" extension.
+    In your new sub-theme folder, rename the zenmod.info.txt file to include the name of your new sub-theme and remove the ".txt" extension.
 Then edit the .info file by editing the name and description field.

-    For example, rename the foo/STARTERKIT.info file to foo/foo.info.
+    For example, rename the foo/zenmod.info file to foo/foo.info.
 Edit the foo.info file and change "name = Zen Sub-theme Starter Kit" to "name = Foo" and "description = Read..." to "description = A Zen sub-theme".